fabulous-dev/Fabulous.Avalonia/src/Fabulous.Avalonia.ColorPicker/README.md

-﻿## ItemsRepeater for Fabulous.Avalonia
+﻿## ColorPicker for Fabulous.Avalonia

-The ItemsRepeater control is a cross-platform view for presenting lists of data.
-It is a container control that can host multiple items and provides layout management for items.
-See the [Avalonia documentation](https://docs.avaloniaui.net/docs/next/reference/controls/itemsrepeater) for more information.
+The ColorPicker control is a cross-platform view for selecting, previewing, and editing colors in a Fabulous.Avalonia app.
+It is based on the Avalonia ColorPicker

 ### How to use
-- Add the `Fabulous.Avalonia.ItemsRepeater` package to your project.
+- Add the `Fabulous.Avalonia.ColorPicker` package to your project.
 - Open `Fabulous.Avalonia` at the top of the file where you declare your Fabulous program (eg. Program.stateful).

 ```fsharp